callaghanmt/ft-workshop/README.md

 # Fine-Tuning Small Language Models with Huggingface Transformers and Unsloth
-These workshop materials are for the worksho run at the Open University on 2025-11-24
+These workshop materials are for the workshop run at the Open University on 2025-11-24

 ## Creating Stoic Gemma